 H.E.
 Ms. Pakshan Zangana, High Council of Women, Kurdistan Region

 During the first day, the Government of Iraq and CSTF shared the preliminary outcomes, lessons learned and conclusions of the draft national report on the implementation of the first NAP 1325.
 Representatives of the international community expressed their commitment to support women’s rights and their participation in the process of peace building in Iraq as well as in the upcoming phase of the development of the second NAP.
 The international community opening remarks were addressed by the Special Representative of the United Nations Secretary-General for Iraq, Mr. Jan Kubiš, British Ambassador to Iraq, Jon Wilks, Charge d’Affairs of the Embassy of the Kingdom of the Netherlands, Marielle Geraedts, Executive Director of Euromed Feminist Initiative, Ms. Boriana Jonsson and by the Country Director of UN Women, Ms. Dina Zorba.

 Dr. Ibtisam Aziz, Director General of Iraqi Women Ms. Dina Zorba, Country Director UN Women, Iraq

-Ms. Boriana Jonsson, Executive Director of IFE-EFI From right: Ms. Marielle Geraedts, Chargé d’Affaires,
+Ms. Boriana Jonsson, Executive Director of IFE-EFI From left: Ms. Marielle Geraedts, Chargé d’Affaires,